A Little Mahalo...

 His wife, Elizabeth (Patricia Hastie) has had a boating accident and is lying in a coma.
 While Matt is the first to admit their marriage was not perfect, he is devastated by her injury and by the fact that she is basically dead.
 He now has to face the unenviable task of getting his two daughters ready for their mother's impending death.
 Their younger daughter, Scottie (Amara Miller) is at home, but the older, teenage Alexandra (Shailene Woodley) is away at boarding school, where she is majoring is drunkenness, foul language, and general whining.
 Matt drags her back home, where he learns a big surprise.

-The now-cuckold Matt literally runs down the streets of Honolulu to find out who his wife's lover was (something that apparently all their friends knew, and appear to condone).
-With Alexandra's help, Matt will find this man.
+The now-cuckold Matt literally runs down the streets of Honolulu to find out who his wife's lover was, something that apparently all their friends knew and apparently condoned.
+With Alexandra's help, Matt will find his wife's lover.
 However, Matt has to take Alexandra's 'friend' Sid (Nick Krause) with them.
 Matt also has to deal with his disapproving father-in-law Scott (Robert Forster) and his slowly senile mother-in-law Tutu (Barbara Southern).

-As a side note, if a woman had the choice between Matthew Lillard and George Clooney, would there really be a contest?
+As a side note, if a woman had the choice between Matthew Lillard and George Clooney, would it actually be a contest?

 These moments, where one might be tempted to dismiss Elizabeth as a terrible person but we are reminded that humans have a capacity for mercy as well as anger, are what elevates The Descendants above the comedy it thinks it has.
 We get this again, when Tutu and Ben come to say good-bye to Elizabeth herself.
 Rather than reveal Elizabeth's actions, Matt allows Ben to continue thinking his daughter was a good and faithful wife.
 Perhaps that's a little predictable and pat, but The Descendants doesn't appear to want to go for a truly bad ending.

-One thing that I didn't care for was the opening voiceover (which long-time readers know I find to be annoying).
+One thing that I didn't care for was the opening voiceover.
 In The Descendants, we start with Matt's voiceover and it lingers for a while, but once we get Clooney running down the backstreets of Hawaii, the voiceover is dropped for a straight narrative.
-To its credit, it isn't used throughout the film, but again, not a fan.

 The Descendants isn't a bad movie.
 However, I don't think it is as good as people have made it out to be.
-It isn't particularly funny (a couple of times a bit mean-spirited), and it might be hard to sympathize or empathize with a wimp like Matt King.
+It isn't particularly funny, and a couple of times a bit mean-spirited; it's hard for me to sympathize or empathize with a wimp like Matt King.
 However, it has its moments of complex human emotions that do lift it up.